 According to a July banking analysis by MyBankTracker.com, the average cost of a stop payment fee at the 10 biggest banks in America is $32.40.
 It will cost you anywhere between a high of $36 at SunTrust Bank to a low of $25 at Chase Bank — when the request is made over the phone or online.

-Note that these figures are reflective of the fees for the New York region.
+Note that these figures are based on the fees for New York state.
 Though the same fee at any given bank tends to be consistent across the country, certain fees may vary depending on where you live.
 We advise that you check with your local branch for the most accurate fee amount.

 How to request a stop payment